Braekpo1nt/mct-manager/data/mct-manager/functions/game-manager/README.md

 # mct-game-manager

-- Manages the logical flow of the entire event
+The manager sub-data pack for managing the logical flow of the entire MCT event

 - Responsible for starting, pausing, and stopping the other games
 - Responsible for keeping track of which games have been played already
 - Diables and enables other data packs when appropriate